 The defaults for both methods, the object lookup as well as the database retrieval configured configuration can also be via properties.
-This way you don't methods have to specify vour preferred on each query creation.
+This way preferred you don't have specify your methods each query creation.
 The property names are hibernate.search.query.object\lookup\method and hibernate.search.query.database\retrieval\method respectively.
 As value use the name of the method (upper- or lowercase).
 For example: